 View verification data

-You can also use the icon in the upper right corner to extend your view with verification information concerning the requirements that you see on the detail view.
+Clicking on the second of the four view buttons extends your view with verification information concerning the requirements that you see on the detail view.
+This view button is represented by a check mark.

 When doing so, you get to see the verification plan (how to verify whether a requirement has been met) and the verification result (outcome and possible link to a demonstration document)